Patagonia DAS Light Hoody - Women's Review

 This is a warm jacket that we've tested thoroughly while skiing in both the resort and backcountry.
 We deem it appropriate for four seasons.
 Slide it on during a cool summer evening in the mountains or layer it with a fleece and base layer in the winter.
 It's packed with 65 grams of PlumaFill insulation that'll stay warm even when wet.
 The coat traps lots of air and warms up quickly.

-When testing it in Jackson Hole, WY, on a superbly cold day, it did exactly what it was supposed to with just a base layer and midweight fleece.
-The exterior shell is excellent at cutting wind while offering some water resistance.
-Even when we got soaked from a wet winter storm one day, it still kept us warm, even when temperatures dipped into the single digits.
-The hood is large with a cinch strap around the back and fits beautifully overtop a ski or climbing helmet.
+The exterior shell is excellent at blocking the wind while offering reasonably effective water resistance.
+When we stayed out throughout the day in heavy winter storms, it still kept us warm, even when temperatures dipped into the single digits and below.
+The hood is generous, with a cinch strap around the back, and fits well over a ski or climbing helmet.
 We also wore it while climbing in the spring and fall, and it functioned beautifully as a belay jacket.
-On multi-pitch climbs, this is the one we'd choose to stuff into a small bag to wear at any frigid belay ledge.
+We were also happy taking it on the go, with a respectable warmth-to-weight ratio.

 Comfort

-The lofty warm, and airy feel of this jacket makes it super comfortable.
+The lofty, airy feel of this jacket makes it super comfortable.
 While it's not loaded with any weight-adding features like fur or fleece, it's comfortable in a different way.
-It comes with a voluminous chest pocket and two large waist pockets that are lined with a smooth Pertex Quantum material.
+It comes with a voluminous chest pocket and two large waist pockets lined with smooth Pertex Quantum material.

-It's easy to layer the DAS Light over top of other clothing with its smooth slippery surfaces.
-The roomy interior fit of both the arms and the torso through the armpits allowed us to easily add a base layer and fleece for added warmth in cold months.
+It's easy to slide on the DAS Light over the top of other layers with its smooth interior fabric.
+The roomy fit of both the arms and the torso through the armpits allowed us to easily add both a base layer and thick fleece for added warmth in cold months.
 The Pertex Quantum shell slides easily, even overtop high-pile bulky fleeces.
 The hood is quite roomy, with space for a ski or climbing helmet.
 Unlike mobile jackets, the hood isn't tightly fitted, so it has to go overtop the helmet (not underneath, as some prefer).
 We also like that it comes with a cinch strap for a solid fit.
 The cuffs and hem are simple and taper inside to try and keep heat out.
 If we had to ask for any additional feature, it'd be a cinch strap around the hem to keep cold air out on especially cold days.

 Weather Resistance

 The DAS Light Hoody feels light and airy.
-It has a few more material features than ultralight coats, so a size small weighs in at 11.5 ounces.
+It has a few more features and loft than most ultralight coats.
+But, size small weighs in at a respectable 11.5 ounces.
 When packed, it almost compresses down to the size of a small Nalgene bottle.

-It can stuff into its own pocket, but unfortunately, we found it nearly impossible to close all the way.
-That said, we typically just stuff it into the bottom of our climbing or running pack, which works just fine.
+It can stuff into its own pocket, but unfortunately, we found it nearly impossible to zip closed all the way.
+That said, we typically just stuff it into the bottom of our skiing, climbing or hiking pack, which works just fine.
 The continuous fabric design compresses to a small, lightweight package, making it versatile for virtually any adventure where weight is a concern or consideration.

 Breathability

-As is true with most highly weather resistant jackets, breathability suffers.
-While the DAS Light has a full-zip construction that'll easily vent moisture, the layers are a bit too thick to provide much fabric breathability.
-We tested it while hiking uphill in the winter and even tried (and failed) to wear it while running.
+As is true with most highly weather-resistant jackets, breathability suffers.
+While the DAS Light has a full-zip construction that'll easily help you fully vent if needed, the layers are a bit too thick to provide much fabric breathability.
+Additionally, Plumafil, of course, isn't as breathable as down, either.
+We tested it while hiking uphill in the winter and even tried (and failed) to wear it while running on a winter day.

 When hiking to a mountain at Grand Targhee, we found ourselves getting pretty sweaty with the warm sun beating down.
 We opened it up all the way and eventually had to take it off.
 This isn't a jacket we recommend for super sweaty endeavors in warmer weather.
 However, we wore it while ski touring on a really cold day, and we kept it on the whole time.
 The fabric has some breathability; however, if you're seeking a breathable jacket, we'd recommend looking at mobile and soft-faced jackets or a continuous shell design with a thinner design instead.